Nick1994209/cloudru_containerapps_mcp/HOW_ADD_TO_IDE.md

 3. Click "Add MCP Server"
 4. Fill in the details:
    - Server Name: `Cloud.ru Container Apps`
-   - Executable Path: Full path to `cloudru-containerapps-mcp`
+   - Executable Path: Full path to `cloudru-containerapps-mcp` (or just `cloudru-containerapps-mcp` if installed via `go install` and GOPATH/bin is in your PATH)
    - Arguments: Leave empty
 5. Configure environment variables in the server settings if supported
 6. Click "Test Connection" to verify